softark/creole/README.md

 What is this? <a name="what"></a>
 -------------

-This is a [Creole Wiki](http://www.wikicreole.org/wiki/Creole1.0) parser for PHP build upon [cebe/markdown parser for PHP](https://github.com/cebe/markdown).
+This is a [Creole Wiki](http://www.wikicreole.org/wiki/Creole1.0) parser for PHP built upon [cebe/markdown parser for PHP](https://github.com/cebe/markdown).

 Installation <a name="installation"></a>
 ------------